-Turns out The Correspondent isn’t opening a U.S. newsroom after all
+Turns out The Correspondent isn’t opening a US newsroom after all

 Wijnberg acknowledged the confusion in his interview, telling NiemanLab, “Tons of people talk about what we’re trying to do.
 So the idea that you can keep all these people on message all the time would be kind of totalitarian, right?”

-Maybe … except this isn’t an overly-enthusiastic ambassador; it’s the company’s CEO.
+Maybe … except this isn’t an overly enthusiastic ambassador; it’s the company’s CEO.
 (And it seems he made a similar pitch to other publications.)
 One might argue that keeping him on message — a.k.a., making sure he accurately describes the company’s plans as he asks people for money — is not only not “totalitarian,” but actually the responsible thing to do.

 The truth is, I don’t know what happened here.
 If The Correspondent never planned to open a U.S. office, thinks it can do a good job covering the U.S. without one and simply did a bad job communicating?
 Fine.
 If the original plan was to open a U.S. office, then it reconsidered?
 That would be disappointing, but if the model still produces worthwhile journalism about the U.S., then I suppose it’s a net positive.

-Note: Update: Jay Rosen, who is advising The Correspondent, has written a post in which he acknowledged that the company “screwed up its communications with members.”